CrowdStrike/falcon-operator/docs/resources/container/README.md

 ### Sensor Upgrades

 The current version of the operator will update the Falcon Container Sensor version upon Operator Reconciliation, if Version Locking is disabled.
 Note that this will only impact future Sensor injections, and will not cause any changes to running pods.
-Version Locking is enabled by default.

 ### Operator Upgrades

 The current version of the operator does not support in place upgrades.
-Users are advised to remove any FalconContainer or FalconNodeSensor Custom Resources, allow the operator to clean up previously deployed resources, uninstall the operator and install the target version, before updating their Custom Resource(s) to reflect any changes introduced ([see Release Notes](../../RELEASE.md)).
+Users are advised to remove any FalconContainer or FalconNodeSensor Custom Resources, allow the operator to clean up previously deployed resources, uninstall the operator and install the target version, before updating their Custom Resource(s).

 ### Namespace Reference